 Given that 45 percent of agents surveyed by VI.GA Consulting think that customer expectations are becoming even more complex, now is the time for brands to act.
 With the right set of contact centre solution and analytics tools, brands can analyse customer data generated across different channels and use that information to improve customer service.

-Deloitte Global Contact Center Survey predictions about customer interactions in 2019 (Source)
+Deloitte Global Contact Centre Survey predictions about customer interactions in 2017-2019

 This shift towards online communication can be attributed to the Gen Z population, who prefer social media and live chat over phone or email.